wcvanvan/Chatroom/README.md

 # Chatroom
 A local area network chatroom.
-A Pproject in freshman year
+A project in freshman year